What does your organization really mean when they say they want to focus on quality?

 In conclusion, what is required is a deeper understanding of the meaning of building quality into the product – and that kind of understanding comes with someone who approaches quality systemically.

-Tools and frameworks are a means to achieving testing goals.
+Tools and frameworks are mean to achieving testing goals.
 Poly-skilled testers will use a combination of all three – people, processes, tools, and additionally, their experience – to ensure that quality is not treated as a siloed function but instead, is integrated across the software development lifecycle.

 About the author: Roopa Ranganath is an experienced Quality Lead and Agile coach and has significant experience in test automation.
-She has led several teams on testing (manual, automated and performance) and has a proven track record of reducing cost to delivery.
-She is passionate about how organizations approach quality and has enabled mid and large-size teams transform their test practices from waterfall to Agile.
+She has led several teams on testing (manual, automated and performance) and has a proven track record of reducing the cost to delivery.
+She is passionate about how organizations approach the quality and have enabled mid and large-size teams to transform their test practices from waterfall to Agile.

 Let us know your comments and queries below.